|Date||Academic appointments/Educational background|

 |1984-1989||Dipl.
 Ing.(5 yrs UG degree), Polytechnic School of the Aristotle University of Thessaloniki, Greece (Thesis title: Inviscid free-surface flows over topography, Advisors: Prof. V. Bontozoglou and Prof. A. Karabelas)|

-Interdisciplinary Applied Mathematics and Engineering Science fundamentals especially the interface between Mathematics and Engineering Science.
-Systems of interest cross the boundaries between Engineering Science, Physics, Chemistry and Biology.
+Engineering Science Fundamentals, especially the cusp-interface between Interdisciplinary Applied Mathematics, Engineering Science and Complex Multiscale Systems.
+Systems of interest cross the boundaries between Engineering Science, Physics and Chemistry.
 Particular emphasis is given to:

-- Fluid Mechanics: micro- and multi-scale fluid mechanics, computational small-scale fluid dynamics; hydrodynamic stability, low-dimensional complexity and self-organisation in interfacial flows, dissipative solitons and nonlinear waves in free-surface thin-film flows; soft matter at interfaces and interfacial phenomena; viscoelastic and other complex fluids; chaotic mixing in micro-scale flows; flows in porous media; transport phenomena in advection/diffusion systems; wave-induced transport in multi-phase flow systems.
+- Fluid Mechanics: micro- and multiscale fluid mechanics; molecular fluid mechanics; topological transitions; hydrodynamic stability, low-dimensional complexity and self-organisation in interfacial flows, dissipative solitons and nonlinear waves in free-surface thin-film flows; soft matter at interfaces and interfacial phenomena; viscoelastic and other complex fluids; chaotic mixing in micro-scale flows; flows in porous media; transport phenomena in advection/diffusion systems; wave-induced transport in multi-phase flow systems; applications on micro-/nanofluidics.

 Visit the complex multiscale systems website.